The stadium is in Kohoku-ku, northeast of Yokohama City, Kanagawa Prefecture. It is about 25km south-west of Tokyo.

 Getting to the Fanzone

 There is a Fanzone at Rinko Park.
 The closest station is Sakuragicho Station which is a 60-minute train journey from the stadium.
 It will be a great way to spend time before the match but be sure to leave in plenty of time to get to the stadium.
+Please use the journey planners for information on access to Rinko Park Fanzone.
 Additional information about the Fanzone is available here.

 Additional travel information